 B. COLLEGE’S TITLE IX COORDINATORS

-The Dean of Enrollment Management serves as the Title IX Coordinator for student complaints brought under this policy.
-Student complaints should be directed to the Dean of Enrollment Management, in person or by campus phone at 251-580-2103.
+The Chief Judiciary Officer serves as the Title IX Coordinator for student complaints brought under this policy.
+Student complaints should be directed to the Chief Judiciary Officer, 251-580-2152, in person or by campus phone at 251-580-2103.

 The Senior Personnel Officer serves as the Title IX Coordinator for employee complaints.
 Employee complaints should be directed to the Senior Personnel Officer in person or by campus phone at 251-580-4898.

 The Title IX Coordinators will be informed of all complaints or reports of violations of this policy, and oversees the College’s centralized response to ensure compliance with Title IX, the 2013 Amendments to the Violence Against Women Reauthorization Act (VAWA), and any other applicable Federal or State statute or regulation related to sexual misconduct on campus.
 The Title IX Coordinator’s activities include (but are not limited to):